Home

 Why do some people get severe acne and some don't?

 We all have that one friend who never gets acne, and it can be frustrating to think that they’ve found some secret to good skin that we don’t know about.
+Unfortunately, we don’t yet know why some people get severe acne, some only get a mild case, and others get none at all.

 One research paper has suggested that there are different strains of the p. acnes bacteria that could play a role in how severe an individual’s case of acne is and even though this idea is interesting, it needs more research before we can know for sure whether it makes a difference [10].

 In the meantime, it’s important to know that your likelihood of getting acne isn’t something you can control initially.
+No matter how severe your acne may be, it’s not your fault that you have it.

 However, with advice from a health practitioner (and a few clinically proven ingredients, which we'll get to shortly), you can work towards giving your skin the best opportunity to combat this annoyingly common condition.